 If you feel as though your 3-year-old is the last kid in her class to master the potty, you’re not alone.
 While many kids start to show an interest in the potty at 2 years old, recent research indicates that only 40 to 60 percent of children are fully toilet trained by 36 months.
-The potty training path your child follows will likely be based on temperament, developmental readiness, interest, and even gender, explains Abigail Klemsz, M.D., pediatrician at Indiana University Health.
+The potty training path your child follows will likely be based on temperament, developmental readiness, interest, and even gender, explains Abigail Klemsz, M.D., a pediatrician at Riley Children's Health.
 “The time it takes to potty train depends on the child.
 Each of my six kids did it differently,” notes Dr. Klemsz.
 To help you figure out the best tactics to try, see Dr. Klemsz’s tips below.

 Seek out key signs

 “Be aware of cues that your child is ready,” says Dr. Klemsz.
 If you try to push the process too early, you may be in for a long haul.
 Consider questions such as: